SELECTED PROJECTS

 Nawalakw Cultural Revitalization

 We welcome you to the territory of the Musgamagw Dzawada’enuxw, in the Great Bear rainforest, on the Pacific Coast of British Columbia.
 This is one of the richest and most diverse biospheres on earth, and is the geography that cradles our origin stories that trace back more than 10,000 years.
 We are a people of the land who both harvest from and protect what is also one of the world’s most fragile ecosystems.
 We share our territory with Orca and grizzlies, salmon, sea lions, eagles, deer, and sea otter.
-The Nawalakw Project is our catalyst that offers us the ability to choose the road of sustainable economic development woven with the wellbeing from the fiber of our culture.
+The Nawalakw Project is our catalyst that offers us the ability to choose the road of sustainable economic development woven with the wellbeing from the fibre of our culture.

 In the next decade Nawalakw will: